dvdzkwsk/react-redux-starter-kit/README.md

 -------

 ### Configuration
 The webpack compiler configuration is located in `~/build/webpack`.
 Here you'll find configurations for each environment; `development`, `production`, and `development_hot` exist out of the box.
-These configurations are selected based on your current `NODE_ENV`, with the exception of `development_hot` which will _always_ be used by webpack dev server.
+These configurations are selected based on your current `NODE_ENV`, with the exception of `development_hot` which will _always_ be used during live development.

 **Note**: There has been a conscious decision to keep development-specific configuration (such as hot-reloading) out of `.babelrc`.
 By doing this, it's possible to create cleaner development builds (such as for teams that have a `dev` -> `stage` -> `production` workflow) that don't, for example, constantly poll for HMR updates.